 UNREGULATED CONTAMINANTS: The purpose of monitoring for unregulated contaminants in drinking water is to provide data to support the EPA Administrator's decisions concerning whether or not to regulate these contaminants in the future for the protection of public health.
 The Greenfield Water Utility has tested for unregulated contaminants as required.
+A copy is available upon request.

-\ Definitions that pertain to this report are on the next page.

-\\ 90% of samples must be below the Action Level for Lead and Copper.
-Last required test in 2008

-\\\ The EPA considers 40 pCi/l to be the level of concern for Beta particles.
-Last required test 2008

-These tests were taken in 2006, the most recent tests available for compliance with regulation.
+- Definitions that pertain to this report are on the next page. - 90% of samples must be below the Action Level for Lead and Copper.
+Last required test in 2009 - The EPA considers 40 pCi/l to be the level of concern for Beta particles.
+Last required test 2009 - # The most recent tests available for compliance was taken in 2009.

-These tests were taken in 2007, the most recent tests available for compliance with regulation.